willwebberley/CENode/docs/getting_started.md

     ...
 ];
 ```
+Remember to pass this model to CENode when intialising it along with the core one.

 CEAgents work entirely asynchronously to the rest of the app and the CENode KB itself, and we don't want to block the app whilst we wait for a response.
 Therefore, we need to write a method that continuously polls the CENode for any cards that the CEAgent may have written back to us.